-You can even add rear air suspension for extra comfort and control, or choose composite rear springs to replace the standard steel items for increased payload.
+You can even add rear air suspension for extra comfort and control, or choose lightweight composite rear springs to replace the standard steel items for increased payload.

 Put this together with some excellent seats, and it’s quickly clear that travelling long distances in one of these is unlikely to be a chore.

-There’s not even much bodyroll in the corners, considering just how cushioning the suspension seems to be – and we say this having driven a variety of Sprinter van types with a variety of different demo loads in the back.
+There’s not even much bodyroll in the corners, considering just how cushioning the suspension seems to be – and we say this having driven a variety of Sprinter van types with a variety of different loads in the back.

 As such, when faced with a typical British B-road, the Sprinter proves surprisingly wieldy, allowing the driver to quickly build confidence in its handling and manoeuvrability.
 The suspension easily deals with mid-corner bumps, and over time you get used to the limited feedback from the electric power steering

 Electric power steering – good and bad news

-As with the VW Crafter, Mercedes has switched the Sprinter to this modern form of power-assistance from the older hydraulic type because it’s more efficient – meaning it uses less fuel – and makes it possible to include some sophisticated safety systems that do some of the steering for you.
+As with the VW Crafter, this Sprinter uses electric power steering assistance instead of the older hydraulic type because it’s more efficient – meaning it uses less fuel – and makes it possible to include some sophisticated safety systems that do some of the steering for you.

 The electric power-assistance is fitted as standard (except on AWD models) and also speed-sensitive, so it gives you lots of assistance at low speeds for easy manoeuvring but reduces it as you go faster for greater stability.
 In theory.

 On the plus side, it makes the Sprinter feel super-nimble around town – zipping through traffic is a breeze.

 On the not-so-plus side, there is almost zero feedback, making it tricky to judge grip levels.
 And at motorways speeds the straight-ahead position is so vague you find yourself constantly sawing away at the wheel making micro corrections, which is rather tiring.

-The Crafter’s steering is much more reassuring and natural feeling in both cases.
+The Crafter’s steering is more reassuring and natural feeling in both cases.